j-saurabh/go-bookstacks/README.md

 # go-bookstacks

 A simple golang service that I have written for learning more about golang.
-It directs to a page where you can add books either you have read, or TBR.
+You can add books either you have read, or TBR.
 It is sort of a basic as of now.
 As I get to know more stuff, I will keep adding to it.

+It has 2 fields : book name and author and it lists the already added books on the top.

 To see how this goes, run ```$go build``` in the folder where all the code files of this repository are cloned.